Skip to main content

 Engage Fellowships

-The NCCPE Engage Fellowships scheme offers grants of up to £25,000 for individuals, partnerships, or groups of people with the drive, passion, and thinking to see engaged practice embedded in UK Higher Education Institutions (HEIs).
+In 2024, the NCCPE Engage Fellowships scheme offered grants of up to £25,000 for individuals, partnerships, or groups of people with the drive, passion, and thinking to see engaged practice embedded in UK Higher Education Institutions (HEIs).

 Become a member